jonahgao/btree/README.md

 # mvcc-btree
- btree in memory with mvcc support
+ B+ tree in memory with mvcc support